 The first thing you shouldn’t do is come in and go, “Paul, let me tell you what we’re doing for an insurance company down the road.
 Let me tell you what we’re doing for this great oil and gas company in Texas.”
 And I would look at folks and go, “I’m a pizza company.
 I sell pizzas, hot and fresh, delivered in under 30 minutes, all over the globe.
 You’re not going to win me over by telling me what you’re doing for an oil and gas company down the road.
 It’s really important that you understand the environment that I have.”

-For more of my conversation with Paul, you can listen to the full episode here on-demand.
+For more of my conversation with Paul on the CISO persona, you can listen to the full episode here on-demand.
+You can also listen or read more regarding the CISO persona in our other podcast Insights into the CISO Buyer Persona.
 And if you’re looking for more insights on navigating buyer personas at your target accounts, you can connect with one of the thousands of advisors in our network from Fortune 1000 firms.
 Contact us here to see what an Emissary can do for your business.